Go directly to the content

 A poor night’s sleep can affect your entire day.
-Waking up tired, struggling to concentrate, feeling irritable, or being unable to unwind in the evening are issues far more common than you might think.
+Waking up tired, difficulty concentrating, irritability, or not being able to relax in the evening are complaints that occur much more often than you think.

-What many people don’t realize is that light is one of the most powerful factors influencing your sleep rhythm.
-That’s where light therapy comes in, but how does it work?
+What many people don’t know is that light is one of the most powerful factors influencing your sleep rhythm.
+And that’s exactly where light therapy comes in, but how does it work?

-Note: The text below is not medical advice.
-It is based on our own knowledge, user experiences, and various scientific sources.
+Note!
+The text below is not medical advice.
+This text is compiled based on our own knowledge, user experiences, and various scientific sources.

 Red light and sleep